blackbaud/skyux1/js/sky/src/validation/docs/demo.md

 ### Email Validation Settings ###

-- `ng-model` &mdash; Specifies an object to bind the email value to on the input.
+- `ng-model` &mdash; Specifies an object to bind the email address value to on the input field.
 - `type=email` &mdash; Indicates that email validation can be used.